Fish kill: Algae blooms and red tides

 An algae bloom is the appearance of a large amount of algae or scum floating on the surface of a body of water.
 Algae blooms are a natural occurrence in nutrient-rich lakes and rivers, though sometimes increased nutrient levels leading to algae blooms are due to fertilizer or animal waste runoff.
 A few species of algae produce toxins, but most fish kills due to algae bloom are a result of decreased oxygen levels.
 When the algae die, decomposition uses oxygen in the water that would be available to fish.
 A fish kill in a lake in Estonia in 2002 was attributed to a combination of algae bloom and high temperatures.
 When people manage algae blooms in fish ponds, it is recommended that treatments be staggered to avoid too much algae dying at once, which may result in a large drop in oxygen content.

 Some diseases result in mass die-offs.
 One of the more bizarre and recently discovered diseases produces huge fish kills in shallow marine waters.
 It is caused by the ambush predator dinoflagellate Pfiesteria piscicida.
 When large numbers of fish, like shoaling forage fish, are in confined situations such as shallow bays, the excretions from the fish encourage this dinoflagellate, which is not normally toxic, to produce free-swimming zoospores.
 If the fish remain in the area, continuing to provide nourishment, then the zoospores start secreting a neurotoxin.
 This toxin results in the fish developing bleeding lesions, and their skin flakes off in the water.
 The dinoflagellates then eat the blood and flakes of tissue while the affected fish die.
 Fish kills by this dinoflagellate are common, and they may also have been responsible for kills in the past which were thought to have had other causes.
 Kills like these can be viewed as natural mechanisms for regulating the population of exceptionally abundant fish.
 The rate at which the kills occur increases as organically polluted land runoff increases.

 Red tide is the name commonly given to an algal bloom of Karenia brevis, a microscopic marine dinoflagellate which is common in Gulf of Mexico waters.
 In high concentrations it discolors the water which often appears reddish-brown in color.
 It produces a toxin which paralyses the central nervous system of fish so they cannot breathe.
 Dead fish wash up on beaches around Texas and Florida.
 Humans can also become seriously ill from eating oysters and other shellfish contaminated with the red tide toxin.

 The term "red tide" is also commonly used to describe harmful algal blooms on the northern east coast of the United States, particularly in the Gulf of Maine.
 This type of bloom is caused by another species of dinoflagellate known as Alexandrium fundyense.
-These blooms are natural phenomenon, but the exact cause or combination of factors that result in red tides outbreak not fully understood.
+These blooms are natural phenomena, but the exact combination of factors that result in red tide outbreaks is not fully understood.